Vintage Telegram Order Forms

 Western Union Santa-Gram, 1967.
 By 1967, Western Union was struggling to keep going, as telephone calls were getting cheaper, and cutting in on the Telegram business.
 At the bottom of the form they are promoting their DollyGrams and CandyGrams, as options too.

 Western Union St. Valentine's Day, 1937.
-Pick a greeting, like # 211 "With a dash, a dot and then a stop..." or write your own on the back.
-A 35¢ 15-word telegram in 1937 would cost $10.70 today, when adjusted for the rise in the price of gold since then.
+Pick a greeting, like # 211 "With a dash, a dot and then a stop..."or write your own on the back.
+A 35¢ 15-word telegram in 1937 would cost more like $12 today, when adjusted for the rise in the price of gold since then.

-The telegram message was printed on the same colorful paper and was delivered in a matching image envelope.
+The telegram message was typed on the same colorful paper and was delivered in a matching image envelope.

 Western Union Thanksgiving, 1948.
 The imagery was of the ideal family, something to strive for.